dalibo/pitrery/install.md

 is possible to overwrite contents of target directories with the `-R` option.

-When specifiying a target date, it will be used in the `$PGDATA/recovery.conf` file as value for the `recovery_target_time` parameter.
+When specifying a target date, it will be used in the `$PGDATA/recovery.conf` file as value for the `recovery_target_time` parameter.

 Unless `RESTORE_COMMAND` is defined to something else, the `restore_xlog` script will be used by PostgreSQL to retrieve archived WAL files.
-The purpose of this script is to find, copy on PostgreSQL server, and uncompress the archived WAL file asked by PostgreSQL.  its behavior is controlled from its command line options, for example:
+The purpose of this script is to find, copy on PostgreSQL server, and uncompress the archived WAL file asked by PostgreSQL.  its behaviour is controlled from its command line options, for example:

     restore_xlog -h HOST -d ARCHIVE_DIR %f %p